 Complete an Online Audition and Interview

-You will perform a live online audition.
-The online audition should consist of five minutes of music of your choice to demonstrate your musicianship.
+During your live online audition, you will be asked to perform five minutes of music of your choice to demonstrate your musicianship.
 Please note that any style of music can be performed at the audition.

 Once you have successfully completed your application, here's what you should do next:

 Apply for Financial Aid

 You’ll be considered for a merit-based scholarship automatically through the admissions process.
 Learn about tuition and financial aid.
 If you are a U.S. citizen, file your Free Application for Federal Student Aid (FAFSA) to be considered for aid.

 Throughout the process, we recommend you sign in to the application portal regularly to ensure that the admissions team has received everything they need to issue your decision.
 Any outstanding items will appear in your application checklist.

 We’ll send you an email when your admission decision is posted to the application portal.
 Your decision will also include information regarding any Berklee scholarship awards.

 There are several other materials that all graduate applicants are required to submit with their application: a personal statement, résumé/CV, and their college transcript(s).
 Two professional, work-related recommendation letters are also required.
 Review the important information below on how to submit these materials correctly.